Hawker Hunter: Royal Danish Air Force

 As early as 1953 the first Hunter flew over Denmark, when test pilot Neville Duke demonstrated the F.1 over Copenhagen Airport.
 During this demonstration, the pilot broke the sound barrier in a shallow dive.

 Air Force officials were very impressed with the demonstration and since the Royal Danish Air Force (RDAF) were looking for a replacement for the Gloster Meteors in service at the time, the Hunter was a natural choice.
-Consequently, a contract for delivery of 30 F. Mk.
-51 was signed on 3 July 1954.
-RDAF took delivery of the first two of these on 31 January 1956 and nine months later, all 30 Hunters had been delivered to 724 Squadron.
+Consequently, a contract for delivery of 30 F.51 was signed on 3 July 1954.
+RDAF took delivery of the first two of these on 31 January 1956 and nine months later all 30 Hunters had been delivered to 724 Squadron.

-Since the Hunter was a significantly different aircraft to fly, compared to older types such as the Meteor, the need for a two-seat trainer soon arose, and the RDAF took delivery of two T.Mk.
-53 two-seat trainers in 1958.
+Since the Hunter was a significantly different aircraft to fly, compared to older types such as the Meteor, the need for a two-seat trainer soon arose, and the RDAF took delivery of two T.53 two-seat trainers in 1958.

 In contrast to most other users of the Hunter, RDAF never converted the Hunter to the fighter-bomber role.
 Although some studies and experiments carried out in 1959, the project never materialised and the Hunter carried on as a day fighter until its retirement in 1974.

 The last flight of the Hunter in RDAF service was carried out on 30 April 1974.
 The entire fleet was initially preserved at Aalborg Air Base, in the hopes of a future sale to other users.
-No such sale was ever carried out, but 16 F.Mk.
-51s and four T-Mk.53 (two additional T.Mk.
-53 had been purchased from the Netherlands in 1967) were sent back to Hawker Siddeley in December 1975.
+No such sale was ever carried out, but 16 F.51s and four T.53 (two additional T.53 had been purchased from the Netherlands in 1967) were sent back to Hawker Siddeley in December 1975.
 Ultimately, most Hunters were sold either to private buyers or to military museums around the world.
-Only one example (47-401/E-401) was reserved for museum use in Denmark and currently resides in “Danmarks Flymuseum” in Stauning.
+Only one example (47-401/E-401) was reserved for museum use in Denmark and currently resides in Danmarks Flymuseum in Stauning.